dyc3/senior-design/service-discovery.typ

 == Implementation

-There are three current implementations of the `ServiceDiscoverer` trait.
+The current implementations of the `ServiceDiscoverer` trait are diagrammed in @Figure::service-discoverers.

 #figure(
   image("figures/discovery/service-discoverers.svg", width: 85%),